pysal/libpysal/README.md

 ## Documentation

-The documentation of `libpysal` is avaliable at [pysal.org/libpysal](https://pysal.org/libpysal/).
+The documentation of `libpysal` is available at [pysal.org/libpysal](https://pysal.org/libpysal/).

 ## Development